WaelOtman211/QaExamWithPython/README.md

 ## Part 2: Loan Offer Processing System Overview
-This is the contain of the attached PDF file.
+Answers to the question are provided in the attached PDF file named Production QA

 ### Application